aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuronx/migration-from-xla-downcast-bf16.rst

 BF16 in GPU-compatible mode without stochastic rounding enabled
 ---------------------------------------------------------------

-To enable BF16 in GPU-compatible mode without stochastic rounding enabled, use the “to” function to move the model to data-type bfloat16 as follows without setting ``NEURON_RT_STOCHASTIC_ROUNDING_EN=1``:
+Full BF16 training in GPU-compatible mode would enable faster convergence without the need for stochastic rounding, but would require a FP32 copy of weights/parameters to be saved and used in the optimizer.
+To enable BF16 in GPU-compatible mode without stochastic rounding enabled, use the ``torch.nn.Module.to`` method to cast model floating-point parameters and buffers to data-type bfloat16 as follows without setting ``NEURON_RT_STOCHASTIC_ROUNDING_EN=1``:

 .. code:: python